Von Hamburg nach Athen: Kämpferische Solidarität für eine befreite Gesellschaft

 Prosfygika ist eine internationalistische Gemeinschaft mit langer revolutionärer Tradition – jenseits kapitalistischer Herrschaftsverhältnisse soll Gemeinschaft auf Basis von Solidarität und Kollektivität gelebt werden.
 Das ist der griechischen Herrschaft ein Dorn im Auge und sie versuchen die Gemeinschaft mit aller Gewalt zu brechen.

-Immer wieder kommt es zu Angriffen der Bullen auf die Gemeinschaft: Räumungsversuche, grundlose Gewahrsamnahmen, überzogene Anklagepunkte.
+Immer wieder kommt es zu Angriffen der Bullen auf die Gemeinschaft: Räumungsversuche, grundlose Ingewahrsamnahmen, überzogene Anklagepunkte.
 Der Repressionsapparat zieht alle Register, um das Kollektiv zu bekämpfen.

-Doch nach 15 Jahren sozialen Kampf steht die Besetzung noch und entwickelt sich immer weiter.
+Doch nach 15 Jahren sozialen Kampfes steht die Besetzung noch und entwickelt sich immer weiter.
+In Zeiten der Unterdrückung gedenken wir den gefallenen Genoss*innen, stehen solidarisch mit den Untergetauchten und Inhaftieren und verteidigen unsere Orte.

 Von Hamburg nach Athen: Wir grüßen die Genoss*innen!
 Weltweite Solidarität für eine befreite Gesellschaft, gegen jede Unterdrückung!